koyeary/shes-testing-me/README.md

-  # CannonBall (with Cats!)
+  # Cannonball Cats!

-  A simple commandline program that allows you to shoot cats out of a cannon
+  A real, totally real, program that lets you shoot cats out of a cannon

   ## Installation

-  we recommend installing the cats head-first into the cannon, to keep them from biting
+  We recommend installing the cats headfirst to avoid injury.
+They scratch!

   ## Usage

-  well. be careful
+  Well.
+Be careful.

   ## License

-  Released under the MIT (obviously) license.
+  Released under the MIT, or something. license.

   ## Contributing